 What are the Benefits of Similar Audiences for Shopping?

-Getting new potential customers – With similar audiences, you can boost the reach of existing remarketing campaigns, and drive to your site new, more qualified users who have an increased likelihood of performing actions that are important to you.
+- Getting new potential customers – With similar audiences, you can boost the reach of existing remarketing campaigns, and drive to your site new, more qualified users who have an increased likelihood of performing actions that are important to you.

-Leverage Customer Match Data
+3. Leverage your Customer Match data

 From these email lists, retailers can build campaigns/ads specifically designed to use targeted advertising to reach their audience.

-Benefits of Customer Match
+Benefits of Customer Match:

 - Up-selling and cross-selling based on past purchases and